rrcobb/battleship/README.md

 - DONE update the handlers to act based on move objects instead of virtual keycodes
 - DONE update ai player to emit moves instead of change its state directly
+- DONE refactor 'Move' struct and variables to a different name to avoid conflict with the rust keyword
+- DONE each side keeps full game state
+- DONE sends 'moves' to the other side
+- DONE responds to incoming moves by updating 'other player'
+- DONE both sides implement same play logic
+- DONE when game type is network, need to: broadcast the moves to the tcp connection
+  - DONE and get moves from the tcp connection from the other player
+- DONE update other player's ships
+- DONE figure out how to share ship positions after placed